loft-demos/vcluster-platform-demo-app-template/scripts/README.md

 ## Features

-- Fetches the latest stable Kubernetes versions (no alpha, beta, or rc)
+- Fetches the latest 4 stable Kubernetes versions (no alpha, beta, or rc)
-- Updates the default Kubernetes version in shared configuration
+- Updates the default Kubernetes version to second newest stable version in shared configuration
 - Retrieves the latest stable `vcluster` Helm chart version
 - Replaces or patches relevant fields in both versioned and unversioned `VirtualClusterTemplate` manifests
 - Injects consistent parameters like `k8sVersion`, `sleepAfter`, and `env`